Below are the key aspects of the Facilities, and a table comparing the key aspects to the LDF:

 - Disclosure schemes are available 6 April 2013 to 30 September 2016.

-- Need to have an asset in the territory (e.g. bank account, interest in company, trust etc.) at some point between 6 April 1999 and 31 December 2013.
+- Need to have an asset in the territory (e.g. bank account, interest in company, trust etc.) and be UK resident at some point between 6 April 1999 and 31 December 2013 (asset and residence do not need to be coterminous).

 - Tax liabilities due from 6 April 1999 only.